 It has hot as H-E-double toothpicks.
 Imagine cooking in that heat with no air conditioning.
 Yep, you’d be looking for a quick way to get in and out of the kitchen, too.
 Also, frying adds calories to food.
 That was important for the survival of our ancestors who didn’t have much food.

 Snubbing Southern cuisine for fried foods is culinary elitism at its finest.
 Please identify a cuisine that never uses frying as a cooking method.
 I’ll just sit here and mind my business while you think.

 Those deep-fried abominations found at carnivals and fairs, such as Twinkies, Snickers, butter, etc. have nothing to do with Southern fare.
 Somehow, we got blamed for all that.
-We’re not any responsible for the creation those high-fat, deep-fried, hips-enlarging carnival foods than we are for the creation of carnivals.
+We’re not any responsibility for the creation of those high-fat, deep-fried, hips-enlarging carnival foods than we are for the creation of carnivals.

 Now for a lesson in Southern vernacular.

 Sometimes when we say fried, we’re not talking about deep-fried.
 In fact, most of the time we’re not talking about deep-fried.
 As in the case of Fried Apples, fried is synonymous with sauteed.
 Sauteed is considered more desirable than fried when, in most cases, it’s the same dad-gum thing.
 I’ve never heard a single soul slam the French because they saute entirely too much of their food.

 Well, Fried Apples are mighty good.
 Sauteed Apples are good, too.
 They’re one in the same.
 We fry them at our house.

 • Fried Apples